dw/sortedfile/docs/index.rst

 Interesting Uses
 ++++++++++++++++

-Since the ``bisect`` functions re-check the input file's size on each call when ``hi`` isn't specified, it is trivial to have concurrent readers and writers, so long as writers take care to open the file as ``O_APPEND``, and emit records no larger than the maximum atomic write size for the operating system.
+Since the input's size is checked on each call when ``hi`` isn't specified, it is trivial to have concurrent readers and writers, so long as writers take care to open the file as ``O_APPEND``, and emit records no larger than the maximum atomic write size for the operating system.
 On Linux, since ``write()`` holds a lock, it should be possible to write records of arbitrary size.

-However since each region's midpoint will change as the file grows, this mode may not interact well with OS caching without further mitigation.
+However since each region's midpoint will change as the file grows, this mode may not interact well with caching without further mitigation.
 Another caveat is that under IO/scheduling contention, it is possible for writes from multiple processes to occur out of order, although depending on the granularity of the key this may not be a problem.

 Improvements